xinwenfu/GenCyber/MotivatingGames/README.md

 ### Overview

 We want to understand the danger of getting exploited.
-If a compromised computer is planted with a backdoor, the attacker will be able to log into the compromised computer anytime later if the compromised computer is not fixed.
+If a backdoor is planted on a compromised computer, the attacker will be able to log into the compromised computer anytime later if the compromised computer is not fixed.

 ### Backdoor game

 1. Refer to Hands-on 2 of <a href="https://github.com/xinwenfu/GenCyber/tree/main/SoftwareSecurity">Lecture 2 Penetration Testing and Software Security</a>.
-Hack into the instructor's Windows VM
+Yoiu hack into the instructor's Windows VM.
-   - The instructor will show the IP of the Windows VM
+   - The instructor will show the IP of his Windows VM
 2. Once the instructor's VM is compromised, you start a Meterpreter shell.
    - The Meterpreter shell can be used to upload a malware program from the attacker's computer to the victim computer.
-Let's assume the attacker uploaded the malware, which is C:\Workshop\MalwareSamples\Backdoors\SimpleBindBackdoor\nice3.exe
+Let's assume the attacker already uploaded the malware, which is C:\Workshop\MalwareSamples\Backdoors\SimpleBindBackdoor\nice3.exe
    - The Meterpreter shell can also be used to <a href="https://pentestwiki.org/metasploit-meterpreter-cheat-sheet/">execute the uploaded malware</a>.
 Run the following command within the Meterprester shell to run the backdoor
 ```
 execute -f C:\\Workshop\\MalwareSamples\\Backdoors\\SimpleBindBackdoor\\nice3.exe